vickjoeobi/nrw-html-and-css-2021-spring/lesson10/index.md

 - How do we style the link in various states using CSS Pseudo-classes?
 - What are the `default styles`, which are applied by the browser to links?
 - How do we add background color to links?
-- How do we convert links to buttons, and style them with CSS? example converting links of Navigation to button like.
+- How do we convert links to buttons, and style them with CSS?
+For example, designing navigation links as button.

 ETA: 50min